This post may contain affiliate links. Please read my disclaimer for more information.

 You have to decide for yourself what you would rather have.

 What Is The Brew Temperature?

-The ideal brew temperature for espresso coffee is 190-205 degree Fahrenheit.
+The ideal brew temperature for espresso coffee is 190-205 degrees Fahrenheit.
 Brewing temperature and drinking temperature are two different things.

-While your espresso machine will brew water into coffee grounds at a minimal of 190-205 degree Fahrenheit, the temperature will be lost while dripping the coffee in the cup.
+While your espresso machine will brew water into coffee grounds at a minimum of 190-205 degrees Fahrenheit, the temperature will be lost while dripping the coffee into the cup.

-The ideal drinking temperature should be 160-185 degree Fahrenheit to enjoy the sweet aroma and flavours of your coffee.
-Too hot coffee (190-200 degree Fahrenheit) will scald your tongue and won’t allow taste buds to detect the coffee’s taste.
+The ideal drinking temperature should be 160-185 degrees Fahrenheit to enjoy the sweet aroma and flavors of your coffee.
+Too hot coffee (190-200 degrees Fahrenheit) will scald your tongue and won’t allow taste buds to detect the coffee’s taste.